 Many data scientists are optimizing AI workloads on mobile workstations with quick multiple iterations and fast trial results.
 After optimizing, the larger dataset runs more efficiently on local server or cloud resources.

 Productivity is further enhanced when mobile workstations are supported by a catalog of GPU-optimized software such as the NGC hub.
-At no cost, developers can download pretrained models, GPU-optimized AI, deep-learning frameworks and various industry-specific AI software development kits like NVIDIA Jarvis for natural language processing and NVIDIA Merlin for recommender systems.
+At no cost, developers can download pretrained models, GPU-optimized AI, deep-learning frameworks and various industry-specific AI software development kits like NVIDIA Riva for natural language processing and NVIDIA Merlin for recommender systems.

 2. Lower cost with faster results